How to Take Care of a Rabbit

 Grooming a Pet Rabbit

-Rabbits are very much like cats in that they groom themselves often are generally very clean pets.
+Rabbits are very much like cats in that they groom themselves often and are generally very clean pets.
 They still need your help by brushing them to keep their skin healthy and get rid of excessive fur.
 They can get sick by cleaning themselves and swallowing too much fur, just like cats with hairballs.
 However, unlike cats, rabbits cannot vomit up fur and it can lead to gastrointestinal blockages.
 Rabbits with longer hair will require more grooming than a shorter-hair variety.
 It's also important to keep their nails trimmed to keep their paws healthy.
 Rabbit do not need baths however and if they do get very dirty, you can use pet or baby wipes to clean them.
-Avoid putting them into water as rabbits will find this very traumatic.
+Avoid putting them into water because rabbits will find this very traumatic.

 Rabbit Health and Lifespan